 It is one thing to set a strategic direction for an organization and inspire leaders to take up your cause at all levels.
 However, it is something different to have the foresight to supply the organization with the right tools for success.
 For many companies, Quality Management Software can be one of these tools.

 Through work-flow automation Quality Management Software can help a company build best practices into collaborative business processes that span all aspects of the business.
 Quality Management Software can also help companies centrally manage quality issues such as Non-Conformances and Corrective and Preventive Actions (NC/CAPA) so that companies can extend what they learn from continuous improvement initiatives globally and actually “know what they know”.
 Additionally, Quality Management Software can help a company with visibility into critical quality metrics.
 This visibility allows stake-holders to understand how quality might impact the decisions they are making when they are making them, ensuring they have the right data in an easy access format.
 Finally, Quality Management Software can help companies build-in and pro-actively manage compliance.
 Compliance Management helps clients ensure that the risks of adverse compliance events are minimized.
-In closing, the capabilities delivered by Quality Management Software are a major enabler of John Chamber’s view of quality described above.
+The capabilities delivered by Quality Management Software are a major enabler of John Chamber’s view of quality described above.